 There are three main parts to the property tax system in Texas:

-The property tax year has four stages: appraising taxable property, protesting the appraised values, adopting the tax rates and collecting the taxes.
+The property tax year has four stages: appraising taxable property, protesting the values and other matters, adopting the tax rates and collecting the taxes.
 The following represents a summary of the process.

 All taxable property will pay county and school taxes.
 If the property is located inside a city's boundaries, you also may pay city taxes.
 Special taxing units-junior college, hospital district, road district and others-may also tax your property.

-State law allows the Comptroller's office to advise local governments and taxpayers on property tax issues, but it cannot intervene in local tax matters.
+The Comptroller's office may provide technical advice to local governments and taxpayers on property tax issues, but it cannot intervene in local tax matters.

 You can file a written protest with the Texas Department of Licensing and Regulation (TDLR).
 The TDLR regulates the registration and professional conduct of persons in the appraisal occupation.
 You may contact TDLR by calling (800) 803-9202 or by e-mail or by mail at:P.O.
 Box 12157